-If you struggle to get up bright and early to workout in the morning like I used to, then check out my reasons for doing it and how I’m able to stick with it:
+If you struggle to get up bright and early to workout in the morning (been there), then check out some of the reasons why I do it and how I’m able to stick with it.

 Why I Do It

 - The longer in the day I wait, the less of a chance I’ll actually do it.
 When I workout in the morning, my day has barely started and the only thing distracting me from actually working out is bed and coffee.
-If I wait till the evening to workout, yes, I’m much more awake, but I’m much more likely to have made plans in place of working out.
+If I wait till the evening to workout, yes, I’m much more awake, but I’m much more likely to have made plans in place of working out (sitting on the couch counts as plans, right?).

 - I’m much more productive all day.
 Whenever I stall working out, I tend to be extremely lazy.
-Starting my day with a workout in the morning gets me in the productive mood.
+Starting my day with a workout in the morning gets me in a much more productive mood.

 - It starts my day on the right foot.
 Working out first thing in the morning makes me happy and gets me thinking healthy right away.
 It’s crazy how much it influences the rest of my decisions all day.